 Whilst we discourage appointments during the school day, if your child does have an unavoidable appointment during the school day, a member of the school office team and/or the Class Teacher should be informed by letter or by a phone call in advance of the absence.
 The child will need to be collected from and returned to the school reception area where a note will be made of the time the child left and entered the school.
 This is necessary to ensure the safety of your child at all times.

 If your child returns to school before completing a course of prescribed medication this can be handed in to the school office for administering.

 Where possible parents are encouraged to take family holidays during the scheduled school holiday periods in order to cause the least amount of disruption to their child’s education and attendance.

 - 10 days absence would mean 95% attendance.

 - 19 days absence would mean 90% attendance.

 - 29 days absence would mean 85% attendance.

 - 38 days absence would mean 80% attendance.

 - 47 days absence would mean 75% attendance.

 However, we do understand that there are exceptional circumstances when this may not be possible and in such circumstances we ask that a Request for Holiday in School Time form be filled out and submitted to the school office well in advance.
-Our Headteacher, Mrs Farbon, will then look to authorise the request based on your child’s attendance record so far.
+Our Headteacher, Mr Piatczanyn, will then consider the request.

 There is no formal definition offered for exceptional circumstances, at present, by the Department for Education (DfE).
 From discussion with the DfE and professional associations, however, it is suggested that exceptional leave would be: